LightofGolden/Project-Another-IDE/README.md

 - [x] Make a barebones mockup
   ![Component 1](https://github.com/LightofGolden/Project-Another-IDE/assets/143787844/a9fae3b3-0e32-4964-b93b-d47af921af69)
 - [] Building from the mockup and add extra stuff - **CURRENT**
-- [] Make a script runner with 3 selected languages in Luau, i'm starting with Python.
+- [] Make a script runner with 3 selected languages in Luau, i'm starting with Lua + Luau.
+- [] Start a new database within crossovers, origins with Roblox's database API
+- [] Make extensions, source controls and a github-like database for custom-made repositories.
 - [] Polishing, with a plugin in VSCode to import a script to the project.

 # What will this repository contain?